Diet affects health and well-being

 Modern medicine is beginning to recognise that the skin is not just a barrier but is also a major immunologic and hormonal organ.

 Sesame Oil the Boone to Humanity

 Preliminary research on sesame oil is emerging.
 Those who practise it daily have significantly less bacterial infection on their skin.
 This may have to do with the major component of sesame oil, linoleic acid, which makes up 40% of the oil.
-Linoleic acid is known to inhibit the growth of certain bacterium especially pathogenic bacteria.
-Linoleic acid also is a power anti inflammatory agent; some researchers have compared its potency to indomethacin (non steroidal anti inflammatory drug commonly used to reduce fever, pain, stiffness and swelling).
+Linoleic acid is known to inhibit the growth of certain bacterium, especially pathogenic bacteria.
+Linoleic acid also is a powerful anti-inflammatory agent; some researchers have compared its potency to indomethacin (a non-steroidal anti-inflammatory drug commonly used to reduce fever, pain, stiffness and swelling).

 Abhyanga massage helps with joint problems.
 Finally, linoleic acid appears to be anticarcinogen, sesame oil has been shown to inhibit vitro malignant melanoma and human colon adenocarcinoma cell line growth (cancer of an epithelium that originates in glandular tissue.
 Epithelial tissue includes, but is not limited to, the surface layer of skin, glands and a variety of other tissue that lines the cavities and organs of the body).

 Further sesame oil contains antioxidants and heating the oil – which is traditional in Ayurveda – has been shown to increase the antioxidants potency.
 It is strongly recommended because it offsets the drying effect of Vata to the body and everyone can benefit from this daily routine.